nvdajp/focusHighlight/readme.md

 * Red thick rectangle shows NVDA is in browse mode, and this is both the navigator object and the focused object which are overlapping.
 * Blue thick dotted line rectangle indicates NVDA is in focus mode, i.e., key types are passed to the control.

+To toggle object tracking, press NVDA+Alt+P. You can assign other gestures using the Input Gestures dialog.
+Note that it works with NVDA 2018.3 or later.
-To disable object tracking, disable or uninstall the addon.
+Otherwise, you should disable or uninstall the addon itself for disabling object tracking.

 When Focus Highlight category of NVDA Settings dialog is available, following items can be used.